nabintamanghai/sql-projects/Marketing Campaign Analysis/README.md

 ## 💡 Key Insights

-- 𝕏 Twitter delivered the highest ROI (199.25%), indicating it’s the most efficient channel for return on investment.
+- Twitter delivered the highest ROI (199.25%), indicating it’s the most efficient channel for return on investment. <br>
-- Ⓜ️ Instagram and Facebook also performed well, with ROIs of 197.37% and 190.97%, respectively.
+- Instagram and Facebook also performed well, with ROIs of 197.37% and 190.97%, respectively. <br>
-- 🌍 Europe had lower conversion rates & may need optimization.
-However, it delivered the highest ROI 201.23%, meaning it generated more than double the revenue relative to its cost.
+- Europe had lower conversion rates & may need optimization.
+However, it delivered the highest ROI 201.23%, meaning it generated more than double the revenue relative to its cost. <br>
-- ⓕ Facebook shows the best Conversion Rate 10% while maintaining competitive ROI.
+- Facebook shows the best Conversion Rate 10% while maintaining competitive ROI. <br>
-- 💰 On average, every $1 spent returned $2.93, meaning we nearly tripled our investment with a 193.08% ROI across all campaigns.
+- On average, every $1 spent returned $2.93, meaning we nearly tripled our investment with a 193.08% ROI across all campaigns. <br>
-- 〽 Fluctuating CTR (1.07% to 1.03% year-over-year) with no sustained growth suggests volatile, not consistently improving, user engagement.
-Investigate external factors like campaign changes, seasonality and focus on strategies to stabilize and improve CTR consistently.
+- Fluctuating CTR (1.07% to 1.03% year-over-year) with no sustained growth suggests volatile, not consistently improving, user engagement.
+Investigate external factors like campaign changes, seasonality and focus on strategies to stabilize and improve CTR consistently. <br>
-- 💼 LinkedIn has the highest Click-Through Rate (CTR) of 3.17%.
+- LinkedIn has the highest Click-Through Rate (CTR) of 3.17%. <br>

+---

+## 📝 Recommendations
+- Put more money into Twitter ads <br>
+  Twitter gave us the best return for every dollar spent.
+Spending more here will likely make us more profit.

+- Keep using Instagram and Facebook ads and make them better <br>
+  These platforms also gave good results, especially Facebook which helped more people buy.
+We can try making ads more attractive to get even better results.

+- Improve ads in Europe <br>
+  Europe made good money, but fewer people bought.
+We should make ads that better fit European customers to get more sales.

+- Fix the inconsistent click rates <br>
+  People’s clicking on ads is going up and down, which is not good.
+We should test different ads and see what works best so more people click regularly.

+- Use LinkedIn to catch interested people <br>
+  LinkedIn gets the most clicks, so we should use it to share useful info and bring more people closer to buying.

+- Keep checking how ads are doing <br>
+  We should always watch how each platform and place is doing, so we can spend money where it works best.

 ---